Education is not the filling of a pail, but the lighting of a fire

 Youth Mentoring Program

-Our new youth mentoring program is designed to empower young adults as they navigate their futures, whether they're pursuing higher education, undertaking vocational courses at a technical school, or developing their own business startup.
-Through one-on-one guidance and support, mentors will help these young individuals build confidence, develop essential skills, and overcome challenges on their path to success.
-Volunteering as a mentor offers a uniquely rewarding experience; you'll gain immense satisfaction from making a tangible difference in a young person's life, enhance your leadership and communication skills, and contribute positively to your community.
+Volunteering as a mentor offers a uniquely rewarding experience; you'll gain immense satisfaction from making a tangible difference in a young person's life, whilst enhancing your leadership and communication skills.
 We are seeking dedicated volunteers who can commit just one hour per week to mentor a young adult and help them unlock their full potential.
 If you're ready to inspire the next generation, please consider joining our program.